MorphometricsGroup/EasyDCP/docs/source/tutorial.md

 Materials :

-Container plants
+Floor area minimum 1 m x 2 m

+Container plants.
+Avoid using green-colored container.

-floor covering (black or other non-plant color)
+floor covering (black or other non-plant color) (optional)

 RGB camera

 Printed attached .pdf file `easypcp\materials\targets.pdf`, first 2 pages. [easypcp requires 4 targets per page. i used 6mm radius .]
 Attach to clipboard or other rigid backing.

-0. The height of plant container is needed by EasyPCP, so be sure to measure and record the height of the container.
+1. The height of plant container is needed by EasyPCP, so be sure to measure and record the height of the container.

-1. If using floor covering, place in desired area to be used for image acquisition.
-If not using floor covering, ensure area is free of any materials that may be similar to plant color (e.g. weeds)
+2. If using floor covering, place on desired area to be used for image acquisition.
+If not using floor covering, ensure floor area is free of any materials that may be similar to plant color (e.g. weeds)
-2. Define measurement area by placing the two printed target sheets at opposite corners. [see figure]
+3. Define measurement area by placing the two printed target sheets at opposite corners. [see figure]
-3. Arrange a group of container plants within the measurement area, by placing them in a single row, or 2 rows using triangular spacing [see image].
+4. Arrange a group of container plants within the measurement area, by placing them in a single row, or 2 rows using triangular spacing [see image].
 Ensure adequate gap between all plants. *Note: The number of plants per group is only limited by the size of the measurement area and the size of the plants.*
-4. Photograph in one or more rows parallel to plant row.
+5. Photograph in one or more rows parallel to plant row.
 Recommend 5cm spacing . e.g., 20 images per each meter of plant row.
-5. Repeat steps 3 and 4 for all remaining plants.
+6. Repeat steps 3 and 4 for all remaining plants.
-6. Organize photos into folders by group.
+7. Organize photos into folders by group.
 One folder per one group of plants.

-*To be continued?*
+(See example/images)

 ## (b) Point cloud creation